mppmu/qmc/check/README.md

    of all integrals for which 'make test' has been run earlier.
    Note that this command does not run any test.

+make coverage:
+   Produce html pages showing the coverage of the tests that have been run earlier.
+   Note that this command does not run any test.

 make clean:
    Delete all generated files; i.e. run 'make clean' in every test directory.